EthanMcBloxxer/ethanmcbloxxer.github.io/published/10-awesome-windows-addons.md

----
-layout: post
-title: 10 Awesome Windows Add-Ons
+# 10 Awesome Windows Add-Ons
-subtitle: Push Windows to its limits, or enhance it slightly.
+*Push Windows to its limits, or just enhance it slightly.*
-share-title: 10 Windows Extensions
-share-description: Windows Extensions and Add-ons to enhance your Windows experience
-tags: [windows]
----
+*Created on November 1st, 2020*

 Have you ever wished Windows had slight alterations?
 Well, here are 10 different applications that wished the same thing!